SockDrawer/SockBot/docs/installation.md

 *or*

-* iojs version 1.7 or greater (version 2.4 or greater recommended)
+* io.js version 1.7 or greater (version 2.4 or greater recommended)

 ## Installation